randsleadershipslack/documents-and-resources/code-of-conduct.md

 In channels where commercial activity is allowed, it is just as unwelcome to post an unrelated commercial offering as it is to post in non-commercial channels.

 Commercial requests via direct messages (“DM”) without prior and/or obvious consent from the receiver are prohibited.

+### Surveys

+We’ve received many requests to run surveys in specific channels.
+Members interested in surveying a channel must clearly state in the channel they intend to survey:

+1. The goal of the survey
+2. How the data will be used
+3. When and how the results will be shared with the channel

 ## Resolve Peacefully